AlanZhangUCSC/lab_notebook/README.md

 performs a little bit better for the shotgun sequencing samples, a LOT of other nodes would also be selected.
 I think I need to come up with a better way to reduce the search space.

+I started trying WEPP's node scoring approach again with the tiled amplicon data.
+I tried it manually (running commands on terminal) and found that it's very good with some haplotypes for also very bad for others.
+After reading the WEPP paper on biorxiv, I found that there's one step that I missed for scoring the nodes: from highest scoring node, after removing the top node, I need to update other node scores by subtracting from them read scores that are also parsimonious for the node just removed.
+I will work on this tomorrow.

 I suddenly realized that Pranav was simulating and working with tiled amplicon data, meaning that much more reads can be deduplicated.
 I then simulated 100K amplicon data and ran my current `panMAMA` implementation on it.
+As expected,
-As expected, runtime is much shorter for the amplicon samples than shotgun sequencing samples.
-Using 8 threads ormal mode took *24.6* minutes, while low-memory mode took *29.5* minutes.
+runtime is much shorter for the amplicon samples than shotgun sequencing samples.
+Using 8 threads, normal mode took *24.6*  minutes, while low-memory mode took *29.5* minutes.
 In comparison, 100K shotgun samples took *120* minutes on 8 threads.
 Maybe, what we currently have is pretty good afterall?
 I will discuss this with Russ tomorrow.

-Nevertheless, I still need to think of a better way to reduce the search space.
+Nevertheless, I still need to implement a better way to reduce the search space.
+One WIP is the WEPP scoring approach.